Get the high-level details you need to set up your Confluence Cloud site in order to meet your team's needs.

-As a site admin, you can create page templates in Confluence and make them available in every space on your site.
+As a site admin, you can create page templates in Confluence Cloud and make them available in every space on your site.
 For information on how to create a template that is available only in a specific space, see Create a template.

 To create a global template:

-Go to your Confluence site.
+If you aren’t already there, go to your Confluence Cloud site.

-Click Add global page template.
+Select Add global page template.

 Help people discover custom templates by adding a description that will appear in the template gallery.
 To add or edit the description for a global template, go to Settings > Global Blueprints and Templates and click the pencil icon.

 Editing a template is a lot like editing a page – there are only a few small differences.
 Currently, there’s no way to add images or attachments in templates.
 However, you can include variables, placeholder text, and labels.
 These features help people using these templates create rich and dynamic pages quickly.